 Be a good citizen

 Dancers of all ages and levels of ability will be at our event.
-You can help grow our dance community by welcoming beginners and demonstrating to parents that dancing is a safe activity for their children.
+You can help grow our dance community by welcoming beginners.

 Our door monitors are volunteers.
 Please be prepared to show your event wristband if asked.

 Don’t solicit our attendees for any cause (no matter how worthy), or sell any goods or services, if you have not received approval to do so from event staff.
 (A table will be available for other event flyers.)

 Per Ontario law, no smoking is allowed in any of the indoor public areas of the hotel.
 This includes e-cigarettes.
 Smoking is only allowed in designated outdoor smoking areas.

 Please refrain from wearing perfume, cologne, and scented products.
 These items cause allergic reactions in many people.

 Do not attempt to sneak into the event without paying, damage or steal other people’s property, or give alcohol to anyone under 19 years old.
 (This all goes without saying, but we’re saying it explicitly for the sake of clarity.)